Left knee and thigh of a striding male

 Overall: 8.8 x 11 cm (3 7/16 x 4 5/16 in.)-fragment a.

 Medium or Technique

 This fragment is the fully modeled knee and upper thigh of the left leg of a striding figure.
 A corner of the central panel of the kilt is visible.
 This joins the lower part of the leg 14-1-451=14.1035.
 The stone is black granodiorite with sporadic black biotite inclusions and mica, the break areas look granulated.
 GD5.

 From Nubia (Sudan), Kerma, K X corridor 9-12.
-1914: Excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA by the government of Sudan.
+1914: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.